This huge flying boat had a wingspan of 126 feet and was crewed by five US Navy aviators and one US Coast Guardsman

 Meanwhile, the NC-3 was still at the mercy of the high winds, rain and relentless 30 foot waves.
 The crew was wet, cold and hungry but determined to overcome the never-ending pounding of the sea.
 They hoped the southwest winds and the use of their engines would eventually carry them to landfall, if the hull didn’t break apart before then.
 Just 10 miles from their original destination in the Azores, they were sighted by the U.S. destroyer “Harding” and although the aircraft wasn’t airworthy, the crew declined to abandon it.
 They limped into port while every ship’s horn blasted a greeting and cheering crowds lined the shore.
 After 60 hours and 200 miles of a nightmare at sea, the Three was broken – but not the crew.

-Then it was left up to the only remaining aircraft, the NC-4.
+Then it was left up to the only remaining aircraft – the NC-4.
 It had its own problems.
 At one point, it was virtually lost in the fog, which was so thick that the crew couldn’t see from one end of the aircraft to the other.
 The pilot was totally disoriented and almost put the Four into a spin but the radio officer finally picked up bearings and weather information from a destroyer hidden below by the fog.
 The NC-4 did continue on safely and was the only one to complete history’s first aerial crossing of the Atlantic, landing in Lisbon, Portugal on May 27, 1919.
-It then flew on to Plymouth, England, as a goodwill gesture to the town from which the pilgrims sailed the Atlantic to America in 1620.
+It then flew on to Plymouth, England, as a goodwill gesture to the town from which the pilgrims sailed the Atlantic to America in 1620 – 299 years earlier.

 The one coast guard and five naval aviators were an interesting mix of personalities.
 The commander of the NC-4 was LCDR Albert Read, USN.
 Although a small man at 5” 4” and 120 pounds, he was respected, admired and large in the eyes of his crew.
 He held pilot license #43 with the U.S. Navy and was considered to be the best navigator they had – a talent that would pay off on the flight.
 Read was nicknamed “Putty” because his face rarely showed emotion or panic, even in dangerous situations.
-In 1962, he appeared on the TV show, I’ve Got a Secret.
-The tease was: “I commanded the first airplane to fly the Atlantic Ocean in 1919.”
-Read distinguished himself during World War II in naval aviation and retired a rear admiral in 1946.
+Read distinguished himself during World War II in naval aviation and retired as a rear admiral in 1946.

 One of the two NC-4 pilots was Lt.
 Walter Hinton USN.
 As a youth, he saw a poster urging young men to “Join the Navy and See the World.”
 He did just that and with a fascination for flying, went into naval aviation.
 In his later years, he was a special guest on an early trans-Atlantic flight in a Concorde.
 His hazardous flight in the NC-4 took 19 days – the supersonic Concorde flight was less than 4 stress-free hours.